 It should be noted that where oversubscription results in the PAN being reached within one of the five priorities, then sub-prioritisation within priority will take place using distance between the child's home address and the school's main entrance, measured in a straight line with those living closest to the school receiving the higher priority.
 In the event of joint oversubscription, having exhausted distance, random allocation will be used as the ultimate tiebreaker.
 For applicants living in flats, the distance will be measured from the school's main entrance to the front door of the ground floor flat underneath the applicant's main residence.
 Where two or more pupils live at the same distance the tie breaker will be random allocation.

 2.4 Published Admission Nurmber (PAN) and catchment areas

-A full list of the PAN for each community and voluntary controlled school can be found at Annex A. Due to reduced demand in the local areas of the following schools there are proposed changes to the PAN of these schools:
+A full list of the PAN for each community and voluntary controlled school and catchment area can be found at Annex A.